What Is Microsoft 365?

 This link always opens the document in Office Online.
 If you want to edit it on the desktop version, you will have to choose the Open in Desktop or Edit Document>Edit In Word button.

 Where can I get help with Microsoft 365?

-You can always contact any of the Instructional Technology Specialists in the Ed Tech department as well.
+You can also learn more about Microsoft 365 and other applications by taking an online Kyle Learning course or you can contact any of the Instructional Technology Specialists in the Ed Tech department as well.
 We are here to help.